fondberg/spotcast/README.md

 _Now with support for speaker groups, transferring playback to and between chromecast devices and using HA entity id instead of device_name_.

 ***Important***
-Release 2.2 Uses a quick fix for getting the spotify webplayer token.
 Release 2.1 requires Home Assistant 0.99 due to update in pychromecast version.
 As of release 2 the sensor is optional.
 To add it add it to the configs sensor section.